Ethics toolkit for medical students

 Several interests are engaged here.
 There is a strong public interest in a confidential medical service; there is also a public interest in tackling crime.
 We all have a personal interest in our private health information being kept confidential.
 These interests have to be weighed on the basis of an assessment of the facts of the individual case.

-As with all other requests for information, the presumption would be that confidential information should only be disclosed to the police where the patient has given explicit consent.
-Exceptions to this would be where there is a court order requiring disclosure, where the public interest in preventing or prosecuting a serious crime outweighs the individual’s right to confidentiality or where someone is at risk of death or serious harm.
+Exceptions to this would be where there is a court order requiring disclosure, where the public interest in preventing or prosecuting a serious crime outweighs the individual’s right to confidentiality, or where someone is at risk of death or serious harm.

 Corridor conversations and inadvertent breaches of confidentiality

 During your training, you will come across a wide range of fascinating case studies.
 Inevitably, the temptation to discuss them with fellow students and colleagues can be strong.
-Health information about identifiable patients is confidential.
+Information about identifiable patients is confidential.
 You must therefore take great care in ensuring that you do not disclose such information to friends or colleagues unless, in the case of the latter, they are directly involved in the provision of care to the patient.

 'No surprises'